eqqn/eqqn.github.io/_posts/2019-02-10-misadventures_of_shodan.md

 Oh.
 That's not good.
 Someone misconfigured their server, or inadvertedly exposed it
 by trying to provide the verification file and left the website root open for a few years.
-So now it's up to me to find out who owns this server and ~~crack the passwords from SQL dump and take over the CEO's account~~
+Another error is putting SQL dumps on the webserver. ( thx friend for pointing it out) So now it's up to me to find out who owns this server and ~~crack the passwords from SQL dump and take over the CEO's account~~
 **notify them**,because thats what the good guys do.
 Analyzing the files served, you can see that it hosts some wordpress files from 2013 to 2016.